 Comprehensive Metabolic Panel

 High blood or urine glucose levels suggest diabetes or pre-diabetes.
 Diabetes is the most common cause of small-fiber, and other types of neuropathy, in developed countries.
 This diagnosis should always be considered in any patient diagnosed with peripheral neuropathy.
 Ideally blood glucose should be measured in the morning after an overnight fast.
 Early diabetes symptoms include excess thirst and urination, weight loss or weight gain.
-Diabetes is the most common cause of neuropathy in developed countries.
 “BUN” and creatinine measure how well your kidneys are working.
 Poor kidney function can cause neuropathy or influence treatment.

 Thyroid Function Test measures hormones secreted by the thyroid gland in the throat.
 Too high and too low levels of thyroid hormones are associated with peripheral neuropathy.
-Symptom of hypothyroidism include cold intolerance, weight gain, constipation, dry skin and hair loss, depression, weakness, as well as neuropathies.
-Symptom of hyperthyroidism include weight loss, anxiety poor sleep, as well as neuropathy.
+Symptoms of hypothyroidism include cold intolerance, weight gain, constipation, dry skin and hair loss, depression, weakness, as well as neuropathies.
+Symptoms of hyperthyroidism include weight loss, anxiety, poor sleep, as well as neuropathy.
 Both conditions can be effectively treated.

 Tests for vitamin levels